-State reserves the right to negotiate on any and/or all components of every proposal submitted.
+This process is a Request for Proposal/Competitive Negotiation process.
+Each proposal will be evaluated, and each respondent will be available for negotiation meetings at the State's request.
+The State reserves the right to negotiate on any component of every proposal submitted.
 From the time the proposals are submitted until the formal award of a contract, each proposal is considered a working document and as such, will be kept confidential.
 The negotiation discussions will also be held as confidential until such time as the award is completed.